ambikaiyer29/rustlearn/rust_notes.md

 }
 ```

-### Ownership
+### Chapter 4 - Ownership
-* Ownership is Rust’s most unique feature and has deep implications for the rest of the language.
+* Ownership is Rust’s unique feature and has deep implications for the rest of the language.
 It enables Rust to make memory safety guarantees without needing a garbage collector, so it’s important to understand how ownership works.
 * Ownership is a set of rules that govern how a Rust program manages memory.
 All programs have to manage the way they use a computer’s memory while running.
 Some languages have garbage collection that regularly looks for no-longer-used memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
 Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.
 If any of the rules are violated, the program won’t compile.
 None of the features of ownership will slow down your program while it’s running.
 * You must know whether the value is on the heap or the stack to understand the ownership rules further.
 The stack is well organized and used to store values of known, fixed size - always follows FIFO.
 Heap is less organized and you can ask the memory allocator to find a space in heap big enough for your needs and it returns a pointer to that location.
 This pointer is a known & fixed size and pointer itself could be stored in a stack. but the actual data would be on the heap.
 * Pushing to the stack is faster than allocating on the heap because the allocator never has to search for a place to store new data; that location is always at the top of the stack.
 Comparatively, allocating space on the heap requires more work because the allocator must first find a big enough space to hold the data and then perform bookkeeping to prepare for the next allocation.
 Read full details [here](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#the-stack-and-the-heap)